BxCppDev/Bayeux/source/bxmaterials/resources/data/tissues/README.rst

 Bayeux/materials resource files for biological tissues
 =======================================================

-This directory contains some data resource files used by the Bayeux/materials modules and dedicated to the description of biological tissues of interest for radioprotection and medical physics.
+This directory contains some data resource files usable through the Bayeux/materials library module and dedicated to the description of biological tissues of interest for radioprotection and medical physics.